Chinese tourists spark anger in Vietnam over map on shirts

 HANOI, Vietnam (AP) — A group of Chinese tourists wearing T-shirts depicting the country’s territorial claims in the disputed South China Sea has sparked anger in Vietnam.

-The tourists arrived at the Cam Ranh international airport and after going through the immigration took off their coats to reveal T-shirts featuring the so-called “nine-dash line” demarcating Beijing claims to nearly the entire South China Sea.
+The tourists arrived at the Cam Ranh international airport on Sunday night and after going through the immigration, took off their coats to reveal T-shirts featuring the so-called “nine-dash line” demarcating Beijing claims to nearly the entire South China Sea.
 Vietnam is one of the rival claimants.

-State-run Tuoi Tre newspaper reported that Vietnamese authorities confiscated the T-shirts on Sunday.
+State-run Tuoi Tre newspaper reported that Vietnamese authorities confiscated the T-shirts.

 Immigration officials at the airport declined to comment Wednesday.